camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-instance/put-activate-suspend-by-id.html.md

   </tr>
   <tr>
     <td>suspended</td>
-    <td>A `Boolean` value which indicates whether to activate or suspend a given process instance.
-When the value is set to `true`, then the given process instance will be suspended and when the value is set to `false`, then the given process instance will be activated.</td>
+    <td>A <code>Boolean</code> value which indicates whether to activate or suspend a given process instance.
+When the value is set to <code>true</code>, then the given process instance will be suspended and when the value is set to <code>false</code>, then the given process instance will be activated.</td>
   </tr>
 </table>